Budibase/website/content/blog/inside-it/in-house-development-examples.md

 In truth, there are a wide number of competing concerns at play here.
 As such, a thorough analysis is needed.
 Check out our guide to [in-house vs outsourcing software development](/blog/inside-it/in-house-vs-outsourcing-software-development) for more information.

-For now, a good example of when you’d go in-house could be any project that requires a large degree of commercial awareness from developers - or even one that’s highly confidential.
+For now, a good example of when you’d go in-house could be any project that requires a large degree of commercial awareness from our in-house development talent pool.

 ## How do in-house teams build tools?

-Unfortunately, there are probably as many answers to this question as there are businesses. - or businesses that build custom solutions anyway.
+Unfortunately, there are probably as many answers to this question as there are businesses - or businesses with full-time in-house teams and development services anyway.

 In fact, we’ll see huge variances across different businesses in terms of both the tools and methodologies employed for internal projects.